something-cabinet/unreliable-instruction/CONTENT.md

 # Content

 Note: For the sake of finishing making the game, Manager always tell the truth.
+We always know the name of the person we are talking too (they has a name tag).

 ## Common action
 - Hand: use mic, point finger up, wave hand, thumb up.
 - Face: Smile, look away, sad, sweaty, neutral, angry.
 - Clothes: wear hat, gold tooth, sunglasses, earring.
-- Tell info about other owners.
+- Tell info about other owners. (as a 3rd action)

 ## Lying pattern
 Day 1:
 - Brother Do: Lie when he smile + when he use mic.
 - Do Nam Trung: Lie whenever he point finger up.
-- John Liar: Always tell the truth, except his name.
+- John Liar: Always tell the truth

 Day 2:
 - Stephen Epstein - Tell info about Jeffrey